Check out the 20 best things to do in Uptown Charlotte, NC ... don't visit the Queen City without adding these fun activities to your bucket list!

 Avocado Toast and a specialty drink from Not Just Coffee.

-Planning Your Visit to Uptown Charlotte
+Planning Your Visit to Charlotte

 I hope you enjoyed reading about these fun things to do in downtown Charlotte!
 Here are a few tips to help plan your visit:

-Location: Uptown (Charlotte’s downtown) is centered on the intersection of Trade and Tryon Streets.
+Uptown (Charlotte's downtown) is centered on the intersection of Trade and Tryon Streets.
 The neighborhood is nestled in a highway loop and is divided into four wards (First, Second, Third, and Fourth)

-Where to Eat: We didn’t have time to try too many restaurants during our short trip, but the ones we did visit were wonderful!
+We didn't have time to try too many restaurants during our short trip, but the ones we did visit were wonderful!
 I have to give a shout out to Susannah from Feast + West for the awesome recommendations (stop by her blog for lots of amazing recipes and more info on Charlotte).

 - Lincoln's Haberdashery - Find delicious sandwiches and pastries here, plus an amazing selection of beer and wine.
 This place is actually located just outside of Uptown, but it's definitely still worth a visit.
 I actually liked my sandwich here so much that I recreated it when I returned home!